What does VALUE stand for?

 What is LEAP?

 Launched in 2005, Liberal Education and America’s Promise (LEAP) is a national public advocacy and campus action initiative of the Association of American Colleges & Universities (AAC&U).
 LEAP champions the importance of a quality twenty-first-century education—for every student and for a nation dependent on economic creativity and democratic vitality.
-LEAP not only supports rigorous specialized knowledge mastery, but equally the critical need to know how, when, and why to use their knowledge to solve problems and apply it in typical as well as new and innovative circumstances.
+LEAP not only supports rigorous specialized knowledge mastery, but equally the critical need for students to know how, when, and why to use their knowledge to solve problems and apply it in typical as well as new and innovative circumstances.

 How were the VALUE rubrics created?

-In 2009, AAC&U initiated and oversaw bringing teams of faculty experts and other educational professionals from member institutions together to envision, draft, and refine the 16 VALUE rubrics.
+Beginning in 2007, AAC&U initiated and oversaw bringing teams of faculty experts and other educational professionals from member institutions together to envision, draft, and refine the 16 VALUE rubrics.
 Through review of the literature, extant rubrics, and their own experience, rubric teams identified key criteria broadly shared regarding critical dimensions of achievement for each student learning proficiency.
 The rubrics were field tested by faculty on over 150 campuses across the country.

 How were the learning outcomes chosen?

-The 16 learning outcomes represented by the VALUE rubrics were based on AAC&U’s Liberal Education and America’s Promise (LEAP) Essential Learning Outcomes proficiencies for achievement across the associate and baccalaureate levels.
+The 16 learning outcomes represented by the VALUE rubrics were based on AAC&U’s Liberal Education and America’s Promise (LEAP) Essential Learning Outcomes (ELOs) proficiencies for achievement across the associate and baccalaureate levels.
 Additionally, the VALUE rubrics are aligned with the Degree Qualifications Profile (DQP).
 The DQP offers reference points for what students in any field, whether associate’s, bachelor’s, or master’s level, should be able to know, learn, and do.
 These reference points are aligned with the learning outcomes in the LEAP initiative and, thus, the VALUE rubrics.

 What do the VALUE rubrics look like?